arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/user-manual/content.md

 #### Using Linux

-As a practical example, we are going to communicate the __Max Carrier__ using a Portenta X8 with a __Portenta Machine Control__ using CAN.
+As a practical example, we are going to implement a communication between the __Max Carrier__ using a Portenta X8 and a __Portenta Machine Control__ using CAN.

 ![Both devices CAN bus wiring diagram](assets/CAN-bus-wiring-x8.png)

 ***For stable CAN bus communication, it is recommended to install 120 Ω termination resistors between CANH and CANL lines.***

-For the Portenta X8, when you have admin (root) access, you can execute the following commands within the shell to control the CAN bus protocol.
-The CAN transceiver can be enabled using the following command
+For the Portenta X8, when you have admin (root) access, you can execute the following lines of code within the shell to control the CAN bus protocol.
+The CAN transceiver can be enabled using the following command:

 `echo 186 > /sys/class/gpio/export && echo out > /sys/class/gpio/gpio186/direction && echo 0 > /sys/class/gpio/gpio186/value`

 This command sequence activates the CAN transceiver.
 It does so by exporting GPIO 186 (`pwm3`), setting its direction to "`out`", and then writing a value of "`0`" to it.
 Writing 0 as a value to GPIO 186 means that it will set the GPIO to a LOW state.

-For Portenta X8, it is possible to use the following commands:
+It is possible to use the following commands:

 ```bash
 sudo modprobe can-dev